luidimso/vehicles-backend/README.md

 ## How to run project:

-Note: It is necessary to have NodeJS installed
+Note: it is necessary to have NodeJS version 12.17.0 or higher installed

 1. Clone the project on your local machine: